If you were to ask visitors — or locals — to name the prettiest street in Savannah, they’d probably quickly respond with “Jones Street.”

 Here’s a side-by-side comparison of the William Remshart Row Homes on the 100 block of W Jones from 1933 and 2021.
 (Left image ©LibraryOfCongress) | ©ErinClarkson

-The oldest homes are typically found closer to the center dividing line of Bull Street, while slightly newer homes are located along the eastern end of the street.
+The oldest homes are typically found closer to the center east/west dividing line of Bull Street, while newer homes are located towards the eastern end of the street.

 The 100 and 200 blocks (east and west) are good places to look for older homes, while the 400 and 500 blocks of East Jones offer a mix of old along with newer properties.